 Leila hooted with laughter at her friend.
 With Violet’s budding career as a Family and Marriage Counselor and Leila’s work as an architect, it was hard for the two of them to make time to see each other.
-Add on a fiancee and a baby, and it was almost an impossibility.
+Add on a sophomoric fiancé and a baby, and it was almost an impossibility.

-“Oh, did I tell you that my brother is back in the states?”
+“Oh, did I tell you that my brother is back in The States?”
 Violet asked as she twirled a bit of fettuccine on her fork.